tcapelle/action_recognition/README.md

 ## Results

 - [train baseline](nbs/04_train_baseline.ipynb): Implements a Basic Resnet 34 encoder coupled with a simple attention layer over the frames.
+(91.7% accuracy)
 - [train convlstm](nbs/04_train_convlstm.ipynb): resnet34 encoder + LSTM layer over image features.
+(94.8% accuracy)

-This package also provides function to download nad process the video dataset into multiple frames, check [utils notebooks](nbs/01_utils.ipynb)
+This package also provides function to download nad process the video dataset into multiple frames, check [utils notebooks](nbs/01_utils.ipynb).

+I am actually at home doing everythin on a small laptop with a GTX 1050 mobile GPU, so I am very limited to do proper benchmark.